 1. Get eight hours of sleep a night and wake up by 7:00 a.m.
 Sleep deprivation is a big trigger for anxiety and stress, two demons you want to avoid like the plague!

 2. Meditate for fifteen minutes a day, ideally twenty-five minutes twice per day.
 This is how you'll center your mind and body, bring down stress levels, and find your focus.

-3. Drink at least one and a half litres of water a day.
+3. Drink at least one and a half liters of water a day.
 Hydration is key to a healthy body!

 4. Eat fresh fruit and vegetables, raw whenever possible.
 Fuel your brain and body with juicy fruits and leafy greens.

 5. Exercise for thirty minutes a day.
 Good Physiology = Good Psychology.

 Some of my other DMO steps in my daily routine:

 Create content.
 If that's just not in the cards or I'm not inspired, I brainstorm other income-generating projects and work on those.
 Websites like Pinterest are excellent for finding inspiration, but make sure you're focused enough to keep from getting sucked into the Internet all day!